-One of the prospective adoptive parents in the home must be at least 30 years old if you are applying as a married or cohabitating couple.
+One of the prospective adoptive parents in the home must be at least 30 years old if you apply as a married or cohabitating couple.
 If a prospective parent is applying as a single person, you must be at least 35 years old.
 The Haiti program does not accept prospective applicants over the age of 50 years at the time of dossier submission to the IBESR unless you are adopting a relative child.

 In addition, applicants must be at least 14 years older than the child(ren) they plan to adopt.
-However, if that child is a relative, prospective adoptive parents must be at least nine (9) years older than the child(ren).
+However, if that child is a relative, the prospective adoptive parents must be at least nine (9) years older than the child(ren).

 Haiti accepts applicants who are single, unmarried, married, or in common-law relationships.
 However, they do not allow same-sex couples – regardless of marital status – to adopt.
 A married couple must be living together and able to prove they’ve been married for at least 5 years.
 Common-law relationships require proof of at least 5 years of residing together.
 Continual residence outside of Haiti is also required.

 Prospective parents must be in good physical and mental health, with no criminal record or history of loss of parental rights.
-Haiti requires a psychological evaluation for the prospective parents as part of the process.
+Haiti requires a psychological evaluation for prospective parents as part of the process.

 2. The Family

 Haiti currently has no restrictions on family size though your chosen agency might.
-Haiti’s requirements stipulate that any children already in the home age 8 years or older need to state their opinion about the family’s plan to adopt from Haiti.
+Haiti’s requirements stipulate that any children already in the home age eight years or older need to state their opinion about the family’s plan to adopt from Haiti.
 This is part of the home study process.
-Prospective families who wish to return to Haiti for subsequent adoption must wait a period of 2 years from the finalization of the previous adoption and application for the next.
+Prospective families who wish to return to Haiti for subsequent adoption must wait 2 years from the finalization of the previous adoption and application for the next.

 There is no financial requirement to adopt from Haiti.
 However, prospective parents might be required to prove their ability to support another child.
 All prospective families must meet 1.25 times the U.S. poverty guidelines, as this is a requirement of USCIS in all intercountry adoption cases.